brainboxemb/2026-006-01.cad.HUB75-display-frame/README.md

 Tube centre from panel rear      7 mm
 ```

-The 840 × 360 mm envelope is centred around the nominal five-panel display.
-The two tube centres are positioned symmetrically at ±170 mm from the vertical display centre, giving a 340 mm centre-to-centre distance.
+The 840 × 360 mm project envelope is centred around **X = 0 / Z = 0**.
+The project assembly uses the **rear mounting plane of the HUB75 panels as Y = 0**.
+The two tube centres are positioned symmetrically at Z = ±170 mm, giving a 340 mm centre-to-centre distance.
+Their Y centre is **-7 mm**, i.e. 7 mm from the rear mounting plane toward the panel front.

+`main.scad` also provides an optional `show_project_envelope` checkbox.
+When enabled, a wireframe 840 × 360 mm reference box is drawn around the assembly.
+Its Y-direction corner lines extend from the panel front face to the Y=0 rear mounting plane, making the panel depth and the project Y reference easy to inspect.

 The Y position is defined from the **rear mounting plane of the HUB75 panel toward the front face**.
-With a 14.5 mm thick panel and a Ø10 mm tube, a 7 mm centre offset leaves approximately:
+With the rear plane at Y=0, the 14.5 mm panel front is at Y=-14.5 mm and the Ø10 mm tube centre is at Y=-7 mm.
+This leaves:

-- 2.0 mm between the rear panel plane and the rear side of the tube;
+- 2.0 mm between the rear panel plane and the nearest tube surface;
-- 2.5 mm between the front side of the tube and the front panel face.
+- 2.5 mm between the opposite tube surface and the panel front face.

 This relationship is stored in `config/project_config.scad` as: